 Accuracy of this information is key.
 Misspellings of client/customer data do not give a good impression!

 If your business sells goods (products), use this section to detail this information.
 Provide relevant data such as product ID, product name and description, quantity sold, and per-unit price.
+If you decide for Billdu invoice maker, you can quickly add items to your invoice by scanning their barcode.

 You may also include any taxes applied to the goods in this section.
 And if you granted any promotions or freebies, this section is helpful because you can itemize that product with a zero dollar amount.